Normal Route (South Corner)

 There were lots of ants on this route (October) especially around the rappel tree and in the shallow cracks for the direct variation.

-A small rack will suffice, but make sure you bring a couple fist sized cams, say Camelots up to #3.
+Standard rack.
+Make sure you bring a couple larger cams, say Camelots up to #3 or #4.
 These will make the fist-cracks more comfortable.
 The bolt on the first pitch is an old 1/4" that is about 1/2" coming out of its hole, but thankfully can be backed up.

 |Photos of Normal Route (South Corner) Slideshow